Jimmy Hunter (New Zealand footballer)

-Hunter began his football at Arthurlie F.C. in Scotland before being recruited by Chelsea F.C.
-Hunter played for Canterbury City F.C. of Kent, England before moving to New Zealand where he played for Mangakino.
+Hunter began his football at Arthurlie F.C. in Scotland before being recruited by Chelsea Hunter played for Canterbury City F.C. of Kent, England before moving to New Zealand where he played for Mangakino.
 Hunter was also selected to represent the North Island in 1953 and 1954.

 In 1955 Hunter transferred to Eastern Union of Gisborne, and in 1956 moved to the South Island to play for Christchurch Technical Old Boys.

 Hunter retired from playing in 1958, continuing as a selector for Technical Old Boys.